 You are here

-To ensure compliance with federal, state and local regulations, as well as ethical standards with regard to all aspects pertaining to the responsible conduct of research, CUNY SPS adheres to the Responsible Conduct of Research policies and procedures instituted by CUNY’s Office of Research.
+To ensure compliance with federal, state and local regulations, as well as ethical standards with regard to all aspects pertaining to the responsible conduct of research, CUNY School of Professional Studies (CUNY SPS) adheres to the Responsible Conduct of Research policies and procedures instituted by CUNY’s Office of Research.

 Responsible Conduct of Research (RCR) is the practice of scientific investigation with integrity.
 It involves the awareness and application of established professional norms and ethical principles in the performance of all activities related to scientific research.
 Specifically, it encompasses the following shared values:

 - Honesty – convey information truthfully and honoring commitments